dotnet/arcade/Documentation/OneLocBuild.md

 If you're releasing from any other branch (including servicing branches), you must do the following:

 1. Add the OneLocBuild job template to the pipeline YAML of the release branch.
-When you do this, you have to change the YAML of both the main branch and the target branch to include a conditional specifying the target brnach rather than main (as above).
-Additionally, your YAML should include the following line (subbing your target branch for `target-branch`):
+When you do this, you have to change the YAML of both the main branch and the target branch to include a conditional specifying the target branch rather than main (as above).
+Additionally, your YAML should include the following line (substituting your target branch for `target-branch`):
 ```yaml
   MirrorBranch: target-branch
 ```